SingularDTV/snglsDAO-whitepaper/README.md

 ## ![](images/WEB3TechStack.png)

 All the content purchases/rights will be registered on the Ethereum blockchain, which acts as the source of trust (L1).
 We will be birthing the platform (L2) into the world and offering services to be built on top of the utility.
-The protocol will be controlled by the SNGLS DAO (Decentralized Autonomous Organization).
+The protocol will be controlled by the snglsDAO (Decentralized Autonomous Organization).
 Other companies can come into the space and offer services as well (L3).

 There are many different services that could come of this and we have only just started to scratch the surface of what these services could be.
 We think this will ignite the decentralized entertainment economy and spur growth for services and new opportunities along with business models for artists.